A guide for customizing the system-wide font on the Nintendo 3DS.

 1. Launch CTR Font Converter.

-• You’ll be asked to install .NET Framework 3.5, click “Download and install this feature”.
+• A dialog will say that .NET Framework 3.5 isn’t installed, click “Download and install this feature”.

 • Wait for the download to complete, then relaunch that app.

-2. Go to the Windows Font tab and select a font that you installed earlier.
+2. Go to the Windows Font tab and select a recently installed font.

 3. Set the font size - start with 20px.